stashed/percona-xtradb/docs/percona-xtradb.md

 - `.spec.clientConfig.service.name` specifies the name of the Service that connects to the database.
 - `.spec.secret` specifies the name of the Secret that holds the necessary credentials to access the database.
+- `spec.parameters.stash` contains the addon information that will be used for backup and restore this database.
 - `.spec.type` specifies the type of the app that this AppBinding is pointing to.
 The format KubeDB generated AppBinding follows to set the value of `.spec.type` is `<app_group>/<app_resource_type>`.

 #### Creating AppBinding Manually